What’s next!

 TUP 2023 wave results

-The newest TUP/Technology User Profile wave is poised for release!
-We will begin releasing results before the end of September.
-This will be the 41st continuous wave!
+The newest TUP/Technology User Profile wave was released in September 2023.
+This is the 41st continuous wave!

 Highlights from TUP 2023 results